 Louisville Beauty Academy proactively clarifies this confusion.
 The academy is not a Title IV participating institution.
 It does not process FAFSA, nor does it disburse federal loans.
 This is a deliberate strategic choice designed to protect the student.6 By decoupling from the federal loan system, LBA avoids the regulatory overhead that drives up tuition costs and, more importantly, prevents students from entering the workforce with tens of thousands of dollars in non-dischargeable federal debt.

-2.2 The Debt-Free Philosophy: Protection Through Pricing
+2.2 The Lower-Debt Philosophy: Protection Through Pricing

 The traditional beauty school model often relies on the availability of federal loans to justify inflated tuition rates.
 If a student can borrow $20,000, schools are incentivized to charge $20,000.
 This results in a crisis where entry-level cosmetologists begin their careers burdened by loan payments that consume a significant portion of their initial earnings.